Stebalien/gazetta/README.md

 2. The [framework][framework].
 This set of libraries contains the bulk of the logic and is responsible for generating models and views from your site's data files.
 3. The [renderer][bin].
-This is where the logic to actually render static site views into html lives.
+This is where the logic to actually render the html lives.
 If you need fine control over your website's html, you should fork this repo.
 However, 99% of the time, you should be able to sufficiently customize your site without modifying this project.
 4. Your website data.
 This includes both your website's content and assets (stylesheets/javascript).
-You can find mine [here][data] and a relatively clean repository [here][bootstrap].
+You can find mine [here][data] and a simple example site for bootstrapping [here][bootstrap].

 ## Platforms

 I've only tested Gazetta on 64bit Linux but it should work on all *nix platforms.
-However, it probably won't on windows (I assume forward slashes in paths).
+However, it probably won't work on windows (I assume forward slashes in paths).
 Patches welcome!

 ## Quick Start